Back to Book

 What is Eval Engineering?

 In November 2022, a man named Jake Moffatt visited Air Canada's website to book a flight to his grandmother's funeral.
 He asked the airline's chatbot about bereavement fares.
-The chatbot told him, clearly and confidently, that he could book a full-price ticket now and apply for a bereavement discount within 90 days.
+The chatbot told him that he could book a full-price ticket now and apply for a bereavement discount within 90 days.
 So he did.

 The chatbot was wrong.
 Air Canada's actual policy was the opposite: bereavement fares had to be requested before travel, not after.
 When Moffatt applied for his refund, the airline refused.
 When he pushed back with screenshots, an Air Canada representative admitted the chatbot had used "misleading words" but shrugged it off.
 The correct policy existed elsewhere on the website.
 He should have checked.